Nick Ongenda

-Nick Ongenda (born September 29, 2000) is a Canadian professional basketball player for Anwil Włocławek of the Polish Basketball League (PLK).
+Nick Ongenda (born September 29, 2000) is a Canadian professional basketball player for Manresa of the Liga ACB and the EuroCup.
 He played college basketball for the DePaul Blue Demons.

 High school career

 Ongenda attended the Southwest Christian Academy at Little Rock, Arkansas, averaging 14 points, 12 rebounds, five blocks and three assists for the Lions during his senior season, earning a 2019 NACA All-American selection.

 College career

 Ongenda played college basketball at DePaul, averaging 5.6 points, 3.7 rebounds, and 1.6 blocks in 18.8 minutes while shooting at a 52.9 percent clip.
 He ranked fourth in the Blue Demons' all-time blocks list with 135.

 In his senior season, he appeared in just eight games after missing three months due to a wrist injury.
 Once he came back, he averaged 12.5 points, 6.3 rebounds and 3.1 blocks per game.

 Professional career

 Salt Lake City Stars (2023–2024)

 After going undrafted in the 2023 NBA draft, Ongenda joined the Utah Jazz for the 2023 NBA Summer League.
 On August 30, 2023, he signed with the Jazz, but was waived on October 11.
 On October 30, he joined the Salt Lake City Stars.